jannis-baum/topic-evolution-model/description.md

 4. The ratio of the longest chain of connected periods, and the total number of periods

+## Model parameters

+The following is a list of parameters that have to be supplied to TEM.
+See the algorithm description below to find detailed information about the effect of the parameters.

+- `--c` tunes the value of $nutrition$
+- `--alpha` sets the threshold of $nutrition$ for emerging terms
+- `--beta` sets the threshold of $energy$ for emerging terms
+- `--gamma` sets the threshold of $ENR$ for emerging terms
+- `--delta` sets the threshold of *term correlation* for the construction of a period's semantic graph
+- `--merge_threshold` defines the threshold of *topic distance* below which distinct topics within a period are merged into one
+- `--evolution_threshold` defines the threshold of *topic distance* below which topics of different periods are assigned the same theme

 ## Semantic graph construction

 Let $n_W$ be the number of documents in $D_t$ that contain all words $w \in W$.